6 Vet-Specific SEO Strategies

 2. Use pet health advice as content

 To target keywords and phrases like those mentioned above, you can write content surrounding pet health topics relevant to those phrases.
 The two best ways to do that are to expand on your services page’s written content and to write blogs.
+This content will not just help your rankings on Google, but more importantly help your clients and attract more (as you stand out as an expert).

 Keyword rankings can change multiple times per day depending on the competitiveness of the keyword and the quality of the content competing.